Fitness to Continue in Study

 Appeals must be submitted within 10 working days from the date of issue of the decision.
 For more information please see Student Appeals Procedure.

 Fitness to Continue in Study Policy and Procedure should be initiated in support of students whose health, behaviour, capacity or actions are impacting adversely on themselves or others.
 It should not be used to address unacceptable academic performance and/or progression.
-The Continuation and Readmission Policy and Procedure should be considered in such cases.
+The Continuation - Academic Progress Policy and Procedure should be considered in such cases.

 If students are registered to programmes with student fitness to practise requirements consideration may be given whether it is appropriate to raise concerns under the Student Fitness to Practise Policy and Procedure.